Minimum Requirements

 | Older convictions outside the review period | Not considered unless required by law or approved by counsel based on a specific, documented safety concern |

-On the Rental Application, every Applicant states whether they have employment or self-employment they have accepted but not yet started, or that began within the most recent 28 days.
-This is New Employment.
+Employment or self-employment an Applicant has accepted but not yet started, or that began within the most recent 28 days, is New Employment.

 LEGAL DISCLAIMER: